Z0naV/csgo-observer-camera-path/README.md

 - `Keypad 3,6,9` - B site angles / pathways to B

-More specific camera locations and other documentation can be found from file *camera_locations.txt* or from the map specific config file comments.
+More specific camera locations and other documentation can be found from file *guide.txt* or from the map specific config file comments.

 ##### 5 second lerps to above angles
 Switching first to a static camera angle before lerping is recommended.